aws-lite/aws-lite/plugins/cloudformation/readme.md

 - **`StackSetName` (string) [required]**
   - Name or ID of a stack set
 - **`AdministrationRoleARN` (string)**
-  - ARN of the IAM role to use
+  - ARN of the IAM role used to perform this action
 - **`AutoDeployment` (object)**
   - Specify if stack sets automatically deploy to organization accounts that are added to the target organization
   - [More details (AWS)](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ManagedExecution.html)